Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsection{Cartesian tensor}

 A generic Cartesian tensor of rank-$\nu$, denoted as $\prescript{\nu}{}{\mathbf{T}}$, is a multilinear object with $3^{\nu}$ components defined in a three-dimensional Euclidean space.
-The term generic Cartesian tensor refers to tensors without any imposed symmetry or traceless conditions among the indices.
+The term ``\textbf{generic Cartesian tensor}" refers to one with no imposed symmetry or traceless constraints among its indices.
 These components transform according to specific representation rules under the action of the orthogonal group $\mathrm{O(3)}$, which includes both rotations and spatial inversions in three-dimensional space.
 In general, such tensors are reducible under $\mathrm{O(3)}$, meaning that they can be decomposed into a direct sum of irreducible components, each associated with a definite angular momentum character $\ell$.
-A generic Cartesian tensor $\prescript{\nu}{}{\mathbf{T}}$ can be expressed as a sum of irreducible Cartesian tensors (ICTs) of the same rank but different weight $\ell$ (note that this ``weight" is not the ``learning weight" in machine learning):
+A generic Cartesian tensor $\prescript{\nu}{}{\mathbf{T}}$ can be expressed as a sum of ICT of the same rank but different weight $\ell$ (note that this ``weight" is not the ``learning weight" in machine learning):